 I have discussed the basic types of ways to create a template or pattern for your multiple sign creations.
 I wanted to introduce a new way which can be done with resin.

-Resin is an epoxy which you mix with one part resin and one part hardner.
+Resin is an epoxy that you mix with one part resin and one part hardener.
 It is an excellent application for use as a sealer to protect the wood sign from the weather elements.
 However, here I am suggesting use as a template.

 The use of resin expands the creativity of shapes and sizes as well it is something you can make on your own without relying on the HDPE.
 The resin will be harder than the HDPE and you can color the resin.
 I have seen folks color with the name of the template or color coat to the template they want to use.

 I have used resin many times and it is very easy to use.
 I’m amazed at how much flexibility is has as far as applications.
 This is definitely thinking out of the box but would benefit you greatly.

 The below video is an example of how a resin is used as a freehand template to create a great sign.
 It doesn’t go into the details of making the resin, however, does a great job of showing you how the shape of the sign is created with resin.

 We have the purpose and the material for cutting shaped signs.
 Now I need to tell you the tools which you will need.
 I will make my best effort and trying to keep the recommended tools to a cost-efficient level.
 However, a majority of the template preparation tools will be a little more on the advanced side of the house.